caciviclab/odca-jekyll/Documentation/Getting Started with Open Disclosure.md

 ```

 * **Update Data**: You *do not need to do this every time* - It takes a while to pull the latest information and since it's fairly static data (the real site only updates its data once every 12hrs) you only need to do this "every so often":

+0. [ Optionally `make clean` to remove previously-downloaded files ]

-  * 1) `make download` - Download raw data files from netfile and our [shared google sheet]
+1. `make download` - Download raw data files from netfile and our [shared google sheet]

-  * 2) `make import` - Import data for processing
+2.	`make import` - Import data for processing

-  * 3) `make process` - Run the calculators and put output in the "build" folder
+3.	`make process` - Run the calculators and put output in the "build" folder

 * **Debugging** - If you need it, `make run` will serve the static JSON files via a local web server

+## ** Build the Front-End **
+(You did see the warning above that you'll need both repositories, right?)

+1. **1st-time only** `cd` into the front-end directory, run `make setup`

+2. `make pull-finance` - Update your local data resources

+3. `make build` - Build the site based on the current local files

+4. `make serve` - Rebuilds and *Starts the Local Server*.
+The site should then be available at http://localhost:4000/

+5. `make test` - *After making changes*, but before making your pull-request, please make sure all front-end tests pass.

 ## Making Changes / Development Process

-Notes on our development approach and preferred coding style are written in [ :warning: ** TODO ** :warning: CONTRIBUTING.md ]

-tldr; - To work on the code, create and switch to a new branch in which you can do your work and make changes.
+To work on the code, create and switch to a new branch in which you can do your work and make changes.
 When you are ready to merge your code, push your branch up to GitHub, go to the website and click the button in order to "Open a New Pull Request".
-Another member will review your code to approve the merge request.
+Please don't merge your own pull-req, another team member will review your code to approve the merge request!

 [Bundler]: https://bundler.io/
 [campaign-finance wiki]: https://github.com/caciviclab/campaign-finance-wiki